gboehl/dynare/src/source/reporting.rst

     .. option:: compiler, FILENAME

-        The full path to the LaTeX compiler on your system.
-If this option is not provided, Dynare will try to find the appropriate program to compile LaTeX on your system.
+        The full path to the :math:`\text{\LaTeX}` compiler on your system.
+If this option is not provided, Dynare will try to find the appropriate program to compile :math:`\text{\LaTeX}` on your system.
 Default is system dependent:

             * Windows: the result of findtexmf ``--file-type=exe pdflatex``.
             * macOS and Linux: the result of ``which pdflatex``.